What was a castrato? And what did they sound like? Inside their sinister history...

 In 400 AD in Constantinople, the empress Aelia Eudoxia had a eunuch choir-master, Brison (sidenote: eunuchs were castrated after puberty, so the operation didn’t necessarily have an impact on their voice).

 But castrato singers first appeared in Europe in the mid-16th century.
-In 1589 a Papal bull was even passed ordering that the young boys and falsetto singers of the choir of St Peter’s in Rome be replaced by castratos.
+In 1589 a Papal bill was even passed ordering that the young boys and falsetto singers of the choir of St Peter’s in Rome be replaced by castratos.

 Castrato singers appeared in Paris, Munich and they also made up the high-voice parts of the Sistine Chapel Choir.